-Reflecting back on last nights ventures of froth and banter I recall getting into a heated debate with some mates about American politics, culture and brews.
-I’m not really political and I really don’t care if my mates don’t understand American culture but don’t talk smack on my countries ability to brew the best damn beer in the world!
-Which is why I am at the laptop this morning to generate this article….hangover and all.
+Reflecting back on last night’s ventures of froth and banter, I recall getting into a heated debate with some mates about American politics, culture, and brews.
+I’m not really political, and I really don’t care if my mates don’t understand American culture but don’t talk smack on my countries ability to brew the best damn beer in the world!
+This is why I am at the laptop this morning to generate this article…hangover and all.

 In my countries defense, I wanted to create a small list of top brews to visit in the United States.
 Hop in the car, take a roadie and seek out your favorite and share with me.
-If I can’t be home to indulge in craftiness of my breweries than I at least want to hear about it from you.
+If I can’t be home to indulge in the craftiness of my breweries, then I at least want to hear about it from you.

 1. Dogfish Head